 NBA Playoffs: Nets' Starting Lineup Against Bucks

-The Nets won the first two games at home, and then lost Game 3 in Milwaukee.
+The Brooklyn Nets and Milwaukee Bucks are tied up 2-2 in their second-round series, which continues on Tuesday night in Brooklyn for Game 5.

-For the game, the Nets have announced their starting lineup, and the full lineup for Game 4 can be seen in a post that is embedded below from FantasyLabs NBA.
+The Nets have announced their starting lineup for the game, and the full lineup can be seen in a post embedded below from FantasyLabs NBA.

+James Harden returns to the lineup for the first time since Game 1.

-The Brooklyn Nets are 2-point favorites on the road against the Milwaukee Bucks on Sunday for Game 4, according to FanDuel.
+The Brooklyn Nets are 1-point underdogs at home against the Milwaukee Bucks on Tuesday for Game 5, according to FanDuel.

 Related stories on NBA basketball